-The ECLC encourages you to be current with your immunizations as you work with our infants/toddlers.
-This age is not fully vaccinated at this time.
-We might need you to make accommodations as directed by the school nurse as you work with the infants/toddlers if you are not immunized.
+The MLC ECLC encourages all candidates to be current with immunizations.
+For those not vaccinated, accommodations may be necessary as directed by the school nurse when working with the infants/toddlers.

 Sexual Harassment

 MLC adheres to all guidelines regarding sexual harassment in the work place.
 A teacher candidate, who feels an incident of sexual harassment has occurred, should first report the incident to his/her cooperating teacher.
 If satisfactory resolution of the incident is not obtained, the teacher candidate should then report the occurrence to his/her college supervisor.
 If necessary, the college supervisor will report the incident to the Director of Field Experiences.